Ada-Developers-Academy/core-unit-1/higher-order-functions/writing-higher-order-functions.md

 ## Introduction

-Thus far we have learned how to pass a function as a parameter and how to write an anonymous function using lambda expressions.
+Thus far we have learned how to pass a function as an argument and how to write an anonymous function using lambda expressions.
 In this lesson we will examine an example of writing a custom higher order function.

 ## Movie Example Review

 Let's return to our movie example.
-In the [lesson on passing functions as parameters](./min-max-sorted.md) we first considered the following three functions to find the movie with the first title, the earliest release  year, and the lowest rating:
+In the [lesson on passing functions as arguments](./min-max-sorted.md) we first considered the following three functions to find the movie with the first title alphabetically, the earliest release year, and the lowest rating:

 ```py
 def get_first_movie(movies):